giuliomela/parametric_evaluation_landscape_external_costs/README.md

 ## Running the analysis

-The R scripts must be run in this order:

-1. `script_results.R` computes the main results by sourcing functions from `depreciation_functions_24.R`
-2. `script_plots.R` generates the plots relying on the results computed by `script_results.R`
-3. (Optional): The `plot_generator.qmd` can be rendered to obtain plots of the same size/resolution used in the paper

-Alternatively, it is possible to run the `run_all.R` file which runs all the scripts in the correct order.
+`script_plots.R` sources from `script_results.R`, which in turn sources from `depreciation_functions_24.R`: therefore, to run the whole analysis it is sufficent to run `script_plots.R`.
+If the users wants to generate a document (.docx, .html, .pdf, etc.) containing all the plots with the same size and resolution used in the manuscript, they can render the `plot_generator.qmd` file.